N.C. A&T Enhances Global Access During 2024 International Education Week

 Interim Vice Chancellor

-I have been in higher education for most of my career, first starting out as a director at Georgia State University's senior corps, which allows the elderly to stay engaged and volunteer.
-After that, I served and worked for several years with the technical college system of Georgia in adult education, where I served as the state director for health literacy and workplace education, which was funded by the Department of Education.
-My introduction to research administration was by way of Emory University, where I had an opportunity to serve in the pediatrics department at the university after building several relationships with several people in the School of Public policy for some synergistic efforts from when I was in the technical college system.
-Most recently, I came to North Carolina A&T by way of the University of Mississippi in Oxford, Mississippi, where I served as the assistant vice chancellor for research there.
+I have been in higher education for most of my career, first as a director at Georgia State University's Corporation for National and Community Service senior corps program.
+After that, I served as the state director for health literacy and workplace education at the Technical College System of Georgia.
+My introduction to research administration was by way of Emory University, School of Medicine in the pediatrics department.
+Prior to joining North Carolina A&T in March 2023, I worked at the University of Mississippi in Oxford, Mississippi, where I served as the assistant vice chancellor for research there.

-The most critical aspect of my role as an institutional official is this is an area of high risk and there is ownership of a lot of compliance–fiscal and research compliance.
-It’s important to ensure we have resources in place to help support faculty in their entrepreneurship endeavors, but also, that we’re continuing to grow in other areas.
-It’s critical that once we obtain that Carnegie classification of R1 status, that we sustain it.
-And a part of that sustainability is to have adequate infrastructure in place for faculty members to develop their research, to receive awards and be able to manage their projects successfully, and that their research will be well-known, not only in Greensboro, but worldwide as well.
+The most critical aspect of my role as an institutional official is mitigating risk; there are a lot of regulatory aspects of this role particularly as it relates to fiscal and research compliance.
+It’s important to ensure we have resources in place to help support faculty in their scholarly research endeavors, but also, that we’re continuing to build an infrastructure to grow.
+Of most importance, once we obtain the Carnegie classification of R1 status, that we sustain it.
+And a part of that sustainability is to have adequate resources in place for faculty members to develop their research and be able to manage their projects successfully, and that we are publicizing their research such that it is known worldwide.

 Another thing that has been rewarding for me is working with Dr. Balu Gokaraju and the STEPs4GROWTH project.
-We were able to build a relationship around how he restructured that project for expanding it and being able to meet his individual goals and metrics.
-It was rewarding to help him, but even more so to build the relationship with him to understand his passion and his work.
-That is the goal: to build relationships and be an even better advocate to support the university’s research and sponsored programs.
+We were able to build a relationship as he restructured the project to meet his statewide goals.
+To understand his passion and his work is only an example of the extramurally funded work taking place here at the university.
+That is the goal: to build relationships, be in partnership and an advocate to support the university’s research and sponsored programs.

 Whenever I get to a place of retirement, I think I would like to assist with sharing long-forgotten or overlooked history for a museum.
-I like history, I like learning about history and because I’m a native Atlantan, I feel that there are aspects of Atlanta that have been lost that many people don’t know about, and it’s a fun passion of mine.
+I enjoy learning about historical events and people, and would like to ultimately volunteer as a docent.

 Tonjia May, M.A., CRA